History and Facts

-Washington Township encompasses 44.04 square miles and maintains 73.14 miles of local roads.
-The Township has a population of approximately 4500 according to the 2000 census reports and is recognized for its natural beauty and its “rural quality of life.”
-The current real estate millage is set at .81 mills with a total assessed valuation of more than $237,000,000.
+Washington Township encompasses 44.04 square miles and maintains 73.78 miles of local roads.
+The Township has a population of approximately 4,432 according to the 2010 census reports and is recognized for its natural beauty and its “rural quality of life.”
+The current real estate millage is set at 1.0 mill with a total assessed valuation of more than $330,000,000.
 The Township is a progressive residential-business-agricultural community which includes individual estate-size properties, upscale residential developments, neighborhood areas of smaller-sized homes sites and some scenic, working farms.

 The Township’s extensive park system provides recreational green space access for all residents, and its planned commercial development corridors are home to businesses, services, and light industries, as well as a large national chain store shopping mall conveniently sited at the I-79 interchange.
 The Township provides public water and sewer to some areas.
 The region offers diverse recreation activities during both the summer and winter.
 Swimming and boating on Edinboro Lake have attracted annual summer visitors.
 Visitors can enjoy skiing and tubing at area ski resorts and golfing at the areas many first-class courses.